BuluBoxSoftware/BuluBoxSoftware/ZPL/Zebra_Printers.md

 Bulu uses the zebra printing technology to print GNC labels.
 All zebra printers use a Programming Language called (ZPL), which is a command-based language used by the printers as instructions to create the images printed on the labels [1].
 Zebra painters use thermal technology to print, thus there is no need to replenish the printer.

 ## Features
-The following features are displayed in the zebra printer homepage screen [2].
+The following features are displayed in the zebra printer homepage screen:
 <ul>
   <li>Settings</li>
   <li>Tools</li>